ByteLeMani/ctf_proxy/README.md

 # ctf_proxy - A TCP proxy for intercepting and dropping malicious attacks

 This tool is purposely made for Attack/Defence CTF competitions.
-It opens as many listening socket as there are services, receives packets to be analyzed by custom filters that drop or forward them towards the services, opening a remote socket to them.
+It opens as many listening socket as there are services.
+Each socket receives packets that will be analyzed by custom filters that choose to drop or forward them towards the corresponding service.

 ## Usage
 The tool can be used as a Docker container or as a CLI Python application.